gurkirt/road-dataset/README.md

 # Download and pre-process ROAD dataset

-Here, we release the download and pre-processing instructions for ROAD dataset.
-It is released with a [paper](https://arxiv.org/pdf/2102.11585.pdf) and [3D-RetinaNet](https://github.com/gurkirt/3D-ReintaNet) code as a baseline.
-Which also contains evaluation code.
-ROAD dataset will be used with [The ROAD challenge](https://sites.google.com/view/roadchallangeiccv2021/).
+Here we provide the **download** and **pre-processing instructions** for the ROAD dataset, that is released through our paper [ROAD: The ROad event Awareness Dataset for Autonomous Driving](https://arxiv.org/pdf/2102.11585.pdf) and uses [3D-RetinaNet](https://github.com/gurkirt/3D-ReintaNet) code as a **baseline**, which also contains the evaluation code.
+The ROAD dataset will be used within [The ROAD challenge](https://sites.google.com/view/roadchallangeiccv2021/).

 ## Main Features